peteromallet/Headless-Wan2GP/README.md

     SUPABASE_SERVICE_KEY="your_supabase_service_role_key" # Keep this secret!
     SUPABASE_VIDEO_BUCKET="videos" # Your Supabase storage bucket name

-    # --- ComfyUI Configuration (Optional) ---
-    # If using the "comfyui" execution_engine, headless.py needs to know where ComfyUI saves outputs.
-    # COMFYUI_OUTPUT_PATH="/path/to/your/ComfyUI/output"
     ```
     *   `headless.py` and `steerable_motion.py` will load these variables.
     *   If `DB_TYPE=supabase` is set but `SUPABASE_URL` or `SUPABASE_SERVICE_KEY` are missing, scripts will warn and may fall back to SQLite or fail.